|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 beats in a

-you taste like
+i read you like

 borderline personality disorderi've never been good at making goals or keeping goals.

 i was built with impulsive bones, writhing around inside me,